thoricelli/UEFI-just-restarts/README.md

 # UEFI-just-restarts
-A very tiny EUFI script that just reboots the computer.
+A very tiny UEFI script that just reboots the computer.
 <br>
 # Why?
 I had a very very annoying issue with my MSI B450 TOMAHAWK MAX, the fact that it would not recognize my M.2 when booting. <br>